nf-core/kmermaid/docs/usage.md

 ## Bam optional parameters

 1. The [save_fastas ](#--save_fastas ) used to save the sequences of each barcode in the bam file.
 It is a path relative to outdir to save unique barcodes to files namely {CELL_BARCODE}.fasta
 1. The [write_barcode_meta_csv](#--write_barcode_meta_csv) For bam files, Csv file name relative to outdir/barcode_metadata to write number of reads and number of umis per barcode.
-This csv file is empty with just header when the count_valid_reads is zero i.e reads and umis per barcode are calculated only when the barcodes are filtered based on count_valid_reads
+This csv file is empty with just header when the min_umi_per_barcode is zero i.e reads and umis per barcode are calculated only when the barcodes are filtered based on min_umi_per_barcode
-1. A barcode is only considered a valid barcode read and its sketch is written if number of umis are greater than count_valid_reads[count_valid_reads](#--count_valid_reads)
+1. A barcode is only considered a valid barcode read and its sketch is written if number of umis are greater than min_umi_per_barcode[min_umi_per_barcode](#--min_umi_per_barcode)

 ### `--save_fastas`